ArrMata/fs-journal/journal/02/questions.md

 09. What is the difference between a `primitive` value and a `reference` value?

-    > A primitive value is a raw value of any primitive type, such as `1`, `true`, and `'string'`.
-Where as a reference value is typically a named variable that refers to where information is stored but is not the raw value of the reference.
+    > The difference between a primitive and reference value is that when assigning a variable to a primitive value, you can manipulate that variable without affecting the original value.
+While when doing it with reference values, if you were to change that value it would change the original.

 10. Demonstrate a loop that prints the numbers between -100 and 100?